Rembrandt Harmenszoon van Rijn (1606 – 1669) – A Dutch Master and one of the great artists of all time.

 Short Biography Rembrandt

-This was the start of Rembrandt’s successful professional career as an artist and in 1831, he moved the expanding business to the capital Amsterdam.
-It was here that he met and married his future wife, Saskia Van Uylenburg, who came from a wealth family and this added to Rembrandt’s income.
-Around this time, Rembrandt began to take on students and he became admitted to the Guild of Painters.
+This was the start of Rembrandt’s successful professional career as an artist and, in 1831, he moved the expanding business to the capital Amsterdam.
+It was here that he met and married his future wife, Saskia Van Uylenburg – who came from a wealthy family and this added to Rembrandt’s income.
+Around this time, Rembrandt began to take on students, and he became admitted to the Guild of Painters.

-Unfortunately, Rembrandt’s family life was subject of many misfortunes.
+Unfortunately, Rembrandt’s family life was subject to many misfortunes.
 Three of their four children died in early infancy, and Saskia died after only ten years of marriage in 1641, aged just 30.

-This personal tragedy, brought out the best of Rembrandt as a painter.
-His bedside paintings of his dying wife are indicative of his ability to draw out the human emotion and display Rembrandt’s profound ability to empathise with aspects of the human condition.
+This personal tragedy seemed to bring forth an added emotion and intensity in the paintings and art of Rembrandt as a painter.
+His bedside paintings of his dying wife are indicative of his ability to encapsulate human emotion and display Rembrandt’s profound ability to empathise with aspects of the human condition.

 Rembrandt’s ‘Jewish Bride’